 – Dolly Parton

-As I begin this new year and this new decade, I will strive to live life like Dolly: determined and positive, with equal parts grit and grace.
+If you haven’t listened to the podcast, I encourage you to do so.
+May we all live life like Dolly: determined and positive, with equal parts grit and grace.